Elland Town Hall: History

 Following significant population growth, largely associated with Elland's status as a market town, the area was advanced to the status of urban district in 1894.
 The new council chose to procure new council offices on a site just to the north of the town hall.
-In June 1909 a clock was installed in the cupola: it was a gift to the town from Lewis Mackrell, in memory of his father, James Mackrell, who had been the proprietor of a local engineering company.
+In June 1909 a clock, by J. Smith & Sons, was installed in the cupola: it was a gift to the town from Lewis Mackrell, in memory of his father, James Mackrell, who had been the proprietor of a local engineering company.

 The town hall continued to be used for concerts and public events but was converted for use as the Town Hall Cinema in October 1909.
 The building was renamed the Palladium Cinema in 1920 and continued to operate in that capacity until June 1959.
 It then operated for as a bingo hall until 1977 and subsequently as a snooker club, but had to be fully restored after being badly damaged in a fire in November 1994.
 It then functioned as a fitness centre before being returned to use as a banqueting facility.
 Meanwhile, the ground floor on the Southgate side of the building, which operated as a row of shops for much of the 20th century, has more recently been fitted out for restaurant use.